ambitus/pyracf/data_set/standard/index.md

 # Standard

-Data Set Administration functions that should be used for most common use cases.
+Data Set Profile Administration functions that should be used for most common use cases.
 {: .fs-6 .fw-300 }